Why It Matters When You Take A Home Pregnancy Test

-Whether you're trying to get pregnant or not, a missed or late period can feel like reason enough to take a pregnancy test, stat.
-It makes sense that you'd want an answer ASAP, but you might want to pause before you pee on a stick.
+Whether you're trying to get pregnant or not, a missed or late period can feel like reason enough to take a pregnancy test.
+It makes sense that you'd want an answer ASAP, but you might want to pause before you wee on a stick.
 If you take a test too early, there's a chance you could end up with a false negative.

 So, when should you take a pregnancy test?
 Ideally, the best time to take a home pregnancy test would be the day after your missed period — in other words, a full week after your first missed day, according to the Mayo Clinic.
+Tricky to be patient, but worth waiting.
 Taking a test at this time ensures that your results will be the most accurate they can be, which is around 99%, according to a 2014 study (and pretty much every pregnancy test box).

 Advertisement